sylhare/sylhare.github.io/_posts/2020-06-22-Springboot-basics.md

 ## Spring and Spring Boot

-Spring Framework was made to remove the boilerplate necessary to build an application, and have some nice features like dependency injection and templates that reduce the amount of lines of code necessary to get started.
+The Spring Framework was made to remove the boilerplate necessary to build an application, and have some nice features like dependency injection and templates that reduce the amount of lines of code necessary to get started.

 Spring Boot on the other hand is an extension of the spring framework which removes the configurations required for setting up a Spring application.

-Eliminating the boilerplate's configuration of a framework that was eliminating the boilerplate's code require to get your application started.
+> Spring Boot : eliminating the boilerplate's configuration of a framework (Spring) that removes the boilerplate's code required for your application. 😅

-### Boilerplate
+### What is Boilerplate?

 [Boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) refers to code that needs to be added in multiple application with little to no alteration.
-"Verbose" language needs a lot of so called Boilerplate to add a minor functionality.
+"Verbose" language needs a lot of so-called boilerplate to add a minor functionality.

-It comes from the printing industry where boiler plates referred to sturdy printing plate that looked issued from the metal of a boiler.
+It comes from the printing industry where boilerplate referred to sturdy printing plate that looked issued from the metal of a boiler.

-On the side of the code, I see it in a kitchen where you want to make pasta.
-The boilerplate (spring in this case) would bring the stove to do so, but you would still need to add the pan, water and type of pasta.
+On the side of the code, I see it in a kitchen where you want to make pasta. 🍜 The boilerplate (spring in this case) would bring the stove to do so ♨️... but you would still need to add the pan 🍳, water 💧 and type of pasta 👩‍🍳.
-Springboot is this case would be spring (the stove) which comes with already prepared pans and water (the boot part of it, ready to start).
+Springboot is this case would be spring (the stove) which comes with already prepared pans and water (the boot part of it → ready to start).

-You only need to add the pasta which would be your feature in this comparison.
+You only need to add the pasta which would be your feature in this comparison. 😋

 ### Springboot features